Management Bulletin 09-12

 The purpose of this Management Bulletin (MB) is to clarify the standards and requirements for reporting children and families on the CDD-801A Monthly Population Report.
 It also revises the due date of the CDD-801A report from the 15th day of the month following the report month to the 20th day of the month.

-The CDD-801A report is the data collection in which agencies report specific information about every family and child receiving child care and development services provided by funding from a contract with the California Department of Education (CDE), Child Development Division (CDD).
-All agencies must submit the CDD-801A report in any month where families and children received CDD-subsidized services during the reporting month.
+The CDD-801A report is the data collection in which agencies report specific information about every family and child receiving child care and development services provided by funding from a contract with the California Department of Education (CDE), Early Learning and Care Division (ELCD).
+All agencies must submit the CDD-801A report in any month where families and children received ELCD-subsidized services during the reporting month.
 It is currently due the 15th of the month following the end of the reporting period.

 Provision 6(b) of Item 6110-001-0890 of the Budget Act of 2008, the CDE must select a statistically meaningful sample of the basic family data files from the CDD-801A data for Alternative Payment (AP) and CalWORKs contractors each year, analyze those files for administrative errors, and report each contractor’s results to the Governor and the Legislature annually.